smart-data-lake/smart-data-lake/docs/getting-started/part-1/select-columns.md

 HOCON-Objects are just like JSON-Objects (with a few added features, but more on that later).
 - Instead of allowing for just one transformer, we could potentially have multiple transformers within the same action that get executed one after the other.
-That's why we have the bracket followed by the curly brace `[{` : the CustomSparkAction expects it's field *transformers* to be a list of HOCON Objects.
+That's why we have the bracket followed by the curly brace `[{` : the CustomDataFrameAction expects it's field *transformers* to be a list of HOCON Objects.
 - There's different kinds of transformers, in this case we defined a *SQLDfTransformer* and provided it with a custom SQL-Code.
-There are other transformer types such as *ScalaCodeDfTransformer*, *PythonCodeDfTransformer*...
+There are other transformer types such as *ScalaCodeSparkDfTransformer*, *PythonCodeDfTransformer*...
 More on that later.

 :::caution